samjesus8/CSharp-Discord-Bot-Template-NET7/Docs/repository_setup.md

-﻿# Setting up & Using this Template
+﻿# Setting up & using this Template

-This article will teach you how to use this Template and get your own Discord Bot setup & working.
+This article will teach you how to use this Template and create your Discord Bot in a matter of seconds

 ## Step 1 - Creating your Bot

-The first thing you need to do is go to the [Discord Developer Portal](https://discord.com/developers/applications) and create an application
+- The first thing you need to do is go to the [Discord Developer Portal](https://discord.com/developers/applications) and create an application

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118917278357004399/image.png?width=1202&height=676)

-Create a new Application and Create a new Bot in this Application
+- Create a new Application and a new Bot in this Application

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118917495580000316/image.png?width=1440&height=401)

-Enable all the three Prescence Intents in the Bot
+- Enable all three presence Intents in the Bot.
+This is an essential step as the code has been set to detect all 3 intents

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118917495840067604/image.png)

 ## Step 2 - Creating a new Repository from this Template

 It is now time to clone this template into a new repository.
-DO NOT Clone this repository because all that is doing is creating a clone of this template which you cannot commit changes to
+DO NOT CLONE this repository because all that is doing is creating a clone of this template which you cannot commit changes to.
+You must create a new repo by using this template.

-Click on the "Use this Template" button and create a new repository
+- Click on the "Use this Template" button and create a new repository

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118918225871257680/image.png)

-Assign yourself as the owner and give your repository a name and description.
+- Assign yourself as the owner and give your repository a name and description.
 You can choose to make it Public/Private if you want

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118918226202599586/image.png)

-Once this is done, you should have a new Repository that looks just like the template, as shown in this example
+- Once this is done, you should have a new Repository that looks just like the template, as shown in this example

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118919492567826493/image.png?width=1130&height=676)

 ## Step 3 - Cloning in VS2022

-Once you have created your repository, you can now clone it in VS2022 or any preferred IDE in order to start coding in it
+- Once you have created your repository, you can now clone it in VS2022 or any preferred IDE in order to start coding in it

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118920037936398396/image.png)

-In the Solution Explorer you should have your whole project fully loaded
+- In the Solution Explorer, you should have your whole project fully loaded

 ![image](https://media.discordapp.net/attachments/1020110665161113610/1118920312759783485/image.png)